pranavrao145/book-club/README.md

 # Book Club
 An application where people can get find and review the books they love, as well as discuss these books with others.
+Made with Ruby on Rails 6.

 ## Link
 Here is a link to the production version of this project: https://pr-book-club.herokuapp.com/